eclipse/kiso-testing/docs/getting_started/contribution_guide.rst

         :module: name_of_the_module
         :synopsis: short description of the module.

-        Extended description of the module's functionnality,
+        Extended description of the module's functionality,
         how it works, etc

         .. currentmodule:: name_of_the_module